albertyeh199909/Loop-Mania-Group-Project/assumptions.md

 **Enemies:**
 - Some users want to see the battle and support radius, more experienced users may not.
 - Maximum of 1 enemy per tile.
+- Allied soldier turned zombies are able to infect other soldiers too (through critical bite).

 **Equipment:**
 - Equipment is vague in its description.
 Assumption is that (e.g. for armour), "provides defence" equals "halves enemy attack".